 France has banned smoking in public places since 2006 in line with the rest of Europe.
 But there is still a myth that the French can smoke in all sorts of places which comes mainly, at least to foreigners, from watching French films.
 In British films, the characters are either buying pints of beer or opening another bottle of Chardonnay, whereas films about or set in France invariably have their characters lighting up happily.

 Is this true or not?
 Whatever the reasons, the French still seem to smoke heavily.
 There are an estimated 13 million smokers in France from a population of 66 million and they smoke every day.
-The official statistic for students shows 29% of them smoke regularly.
+The official statistic for students shows 29 percent of them smoke regularly.
 There is clearly a problem with young smokers.

 And a survey in 2013 by the polling company IPSOS showed that approximately 1 million French people use e-cigarettes out of the 20 million Europeans who do.
 In Spain, around 700,000 people use e-cigarettes.